 Assessment cuts through the fog, letting AI honor the depth of your legacy and arm your factory with the visibility to build true resilience.

 Start strong by running AI-powered code analysis to light up your legacy codebase, exposing its core strengths and weak spots with sharp clarity.
-In manufacturing, this means diving into systems like ERP or SCADA setups — think breaking down complex code for casting simulations or assembly logic.
+Leading teams now deploy agentic code intelligence platforms that go further: they autonomously map legacy logic, including proprietary PLC dialects and undocumented dependencies; generate safe integration adapters for modern protocols; and simulate the downstream impact of every proposed change inside a digital-twin sandbox before any modification reaches production.
+In manufacturing, this means diving into systems like ERP or SCADA setups—think breaking down complex code for casting simulations or assembly logic.
 Tools here reveal critical connections and redundancy that manual reviews often miss, giving you a clear view of IoT data flows for maintenance or image scripts for quality checks.

-In our work at Devox Software, we layer in custom machine learning tied to information processing principles, speeding up the process while sharpening accuracy in fast-moving environments.
+In our work at Devox Software, we layer in custom machine learning tied to information processing principles, accelerating the process while sharpening accuracy in fast-moving environments.
 End up with a dependency map and debt overview that sets a rock-solid base for everything ahead.

 Step 2: Plan with Predictive Simulations

-Planning turns vision into reality, especially when it’s guided by the types of strategies need to employ for legacy system project in manufacturing firm, using AI to push your legacy into antifragile territory.
+Planning turns vision into reality, especially when it’s guided by the types of strategies needed to be employed for legacy system projects in a manufacturing firm, using AI to push your legacy into antifragile territory.

 In our work at Devox Software, we use advanced algorithms to probe high-risk areas with precision, inspired by real-time monitoring in assembly or optimized designs in components.
-Weave in strategy elements — broad searches for general AI fits or deep ones for custom tweaks — to match your operations.
+Weave in strategic elements—broad searches for general AI fits or deep ones for custom tweaks to align with your operations.
 You get a tailored plan with clear projections, steering your legacy to smooth growth.

 Step 3: Design with Human-Centered Workshops